The rich are not necessarily happier than normal folk all the time, but I bet they are happier more often.

 I believe it's a mistake to head straight to the next task or the next goal without celebrating, even if it's only quietly patting yourself on the back.

-Small wins need to be celebrated because collectively they can turn into on very big win.
+Small wins need to be celebrated because collectively they can turn into a very big win.

 2. Commit to achieving your goals